Jaa022912/waf-log-monitor/README.md

-# waf-log-monitor
+# WAF Log Monitor

-Web Application Firewall system using Nginx, ModSecurity, and Splunk for detecting web attacks.
+## Description
+This project builds a web application firewall using Nginx and ModSecurity.

+## Technologies
+- Nginx
+- ModSecurity
+- Splunk

+## Features
+- Detect SQL Injection and XSS
+- Log monitoring with Splunk